-The discount rate assumptions for calculating NPV vary by ownership class (see Table 1, Section 3.1) and include the 6% rate for private industrial timberlands from the earlier IFM methodology.
+The discount rate assumptions for calculating NPV vary by ownership class (Table 1) and includes the 6% rate for private industrial timberlands from the earlier IFM methodology.
 Actual landowner discount rate assumptions are typically not publicized in the scientific literature and companies, individuals, and organizations by and large do not share the values they use.
 However, approximate discount rates can be indirectly estimated by using forest economic theory and the age-class structure distribution of different Canadian forest ownership classes.

-This methodology establishes an average baseline determination technique for all major forest ownership classes in Canada, as defined in Table 1.
-The appropriate ownership class is used to identify a project-specific NPV-maximizing baseline scenario as described in Section 3.1.
 Project Proponents then design a project scenario for the purposes of increased carbon sequestration.
 The project scenario, by definition, will result in a lower NPV than the baseline scenario.
-Project Proponents use the baseline discount rate values for NPV maximization for the appropriate ownership class and run a project scenario for purposes of increased carbon sequestration.
-The difference between these two harvest forecasts are the basis for determining carbon impacts and ERTs attributable to the project.
+Project Proponents use the baseline discount rate values for NPV maximization for the appropriate ownership class and implement a project scenario for purposes of increased carbon sequestration.
+The difference between these two harvest forecasts is the basis for determining carbon impacts and Emissions Reduction Tons (ERTs) attributable to the project.